synyx/sybil/README.md

         * Which in turn runs the **ConfigLoader**'s *loadConfig* method.
     * The **JenkinsService** since it's annotated with @Service.

-The *loadConfig* method loads the brick, LED Strip, & relay configurations from JSON files (the location of which is defined in the **config.properties** file) and saves them to the database.
+The *loadConfig* method loads the brick, LED Strip, relay, and sensor configurations from JSON files (the location of which is defined in the **config.properties** file) and saves them to the database.
 It then loads the configured Jenkins jobs from the Jenkins JSON configuration file.
+It also activates the __*Listener__ classes for the sensors, enabling them to react to changes.

 The **JenkinsService** has a *handleJobs* method, which is annotated with @Scheduled which means it is run every 60 seconds.
 This method gets a list of all jobs from the Jenkins server(s), compares it to the list loaded from